OpenTermsArchive/contrib-versions/Amazon/Privacy Policy.md

 *   Conditions of Use, Notices, and Revisions
 *   Examples of Information Collected

-**What Personal Information About Customers Does Amazon.com Gather?**
+What Personal Information About Customers Does Amazon.com Gather?

-The information we learn from customers helps us personalize and continually improve your Amazon.com experience.
+The information we learn from customers helps us personalize and continually improve your Amazon experience.
 Here are the types of information we gather.

 *   **Information You Give Us:** We receive and store any information you enter on our Web site or give us in any other way.
 Click here to see examples of what we collect.
 You can choose not to provide certain information, but then you might not be able to take advantage of many of our features.
 We use the information that you provide for such purposes as responding to your requests, customizing future shopping for you, improving our stores, and communicating with you.
 *   **Automatic Information:** We receive and store certain types of information whenever you interact with us.
 For example, like many Web sites, we use "cookies," and we obtain certain types of information when your Web browser accesses Amazon.com or advertisements and other content served by or on behalf of Amazon.com on other Web sites.
 Click here to see examples of the information we receive.